Explore your mortgage options

 Checking your options won’t affect your credit score.

 A 401(k) loan lets you borrow against your 401(k) account balance.
 But it’s not considered a loan in the traditional sense because you borrow money from your own retirement savings – not a lender.
 You can use the money for virtually anything, including debt consolidation, medical expenses or home improvements.

 Here are the 401(k) loan basics you need to know:

 - Qualifications: You must also confirm that your retirement plan will let you borrow money.
-You can cross a credit check off the to-do list.
 You don’t need a credit check to receive a 401(k) loan.